Data-Efficient Fine-Tuning of Vision-Language Models for Diagnosis of Alzheimer's Disease: Introduction

-We evaluate the proposed fine-tuning pipeline on two AD datasets: ADNI~\cite{ADNI} and OASIS~\cite{marcusoasis}, focusing on distinguishing AD, mild cognitive impairment (MCI), and normal controls (NC).
+We evaluate the proposed fine-tuning pipeline on three AD datasets, distinguishing AD, mild cognitive impairment (MCI), and normal controls (NC).
 Using only 1,504 MRIs for fine-tuning, our approach consistently improves classification performance across various pre-trained 3D Med-VLMs.
-For example, on the ADNI dataset, compared to directly using the backbone models for AD classification, our pipeline improves the accuracy of RadFM by 24.5\% and M3D by 23.9\%.
-Even for Med3DVLM, whose encoder was fully fine-tuned on our dataset as a baseline, our method achieves 4.8\% higher accuracy.
-Despite using significantly fewer training samples, our method achieves 78.8\% accuracy in this three-way classification task, outperforming a model specifically designed for AD diagnosis and originally trained on 10,387 MRIs.
+On the ADNI dataset, our pipeline improves RadFM~\cite{wu2023towards} by 24.5\%, M3D by 23.9\% and Med3DVLM by 25.9\%.
+Notably, it achieves 78.8\% accuracy in this three-way classification task, outperforming MedBLIP~\cite{chen2024medblip} trained on 27,161 MRIs.
 Furthermore, our method outperforms other fine-tuning approaches under the same training conditions.
 Additionally, visualization results validate that textual input effectively guides the model to focus on clinically meaningful features, such as ventricular size.

 In short, our contributions are three-fold: \begin{enumerate} \item We build a data-efficient pipeline to fine-tune 3D Med-VLMs for 3D MRI, utilizing prompt learning for domain adaptation and cross-attention for modality alignment. \item We exploit metadata by generating synthetic reports, which provide stronger supervision to enhance the learning of visual features. \item We add an auxiliary token to predict MMSE, incorporating clinical assessments into Med-VLMs. \end{enumerate}